-RAYMOND L. CONNOR
+RAYMOND L. CONNER

 Conner is vice chairman of The Boeing Company and a member of the Boeing Executive Council.